ariffjeff/houdini-packages/README.md

 # houdini-packages
 An easy, generalized configuration setup for allowing Houdini to locate and use any plugins HDAs, plugins, and scripts.
+This is most useful for those looking to switch from the legacy `houdini.env` method.

-Most of the provided `.json` files are configured on the idea that all of your HDAs, plugins, and scripts are placed in a single custom directory in some  arbitrary location of your choice.
+Most of the provided `.json` package files are configured on the idea that all of your HDAs, plugins, and scripts are placed in a single custom directory in some  arbitrary location of your choice.
 This makes managing everything convenient.

+Each package file uses multiple arbitrary variables for ease of readability and editing.

 # Install HDAs, plugins, and scripts
 For this configuration, any HDAs (aka "otls"), plugins, and scripts should be in the relevant folder inside your custom directory: